Pupil Premium

 We will maximise the time children have to achieve the desired outcomes through:

-• Supporting children’s personal, social and emotional needs, THRIVE, Treehouse and Trailblazers.
+Supporting children’s personal, social and emotional needs, therapeutic mentor, pastoral leader and external support accessed through the Navigation Hub.

 Individualising Support